Diseno-Experimentos/CertiWeb-Report/README.md

 * **Hipótesis de Negocio:** Creemos que el sello generará un incremento (lift) de al menos el **20%** en la tasa de contacto.

+Integración del Sello de Certificación

+* **Question:**
+Is it true that showing the CertiWeb certification seal on a car listing increases the buyer contact rate?

+* **Belief:**
+Buyers distrust used cars because they lack verified technical evidence, so a visible certification seal would increase their confidence.

+* **Hypothesis:**
+Adding the CertiWeb certification seal to vehicle listings will increase the buyer contact rate by at least 20%.

+* **Null hypothesis:**
+Adding the CertiWeb certification seal to vehicle listings will not increase the buyer contact rate by 20%.

+Integración del Informe Técnico Visible

+* **Question:**
+Is it true that displaying a detailed technical report increases users’ purchase intention?

+* **Belief:**
+Buyers make better decisions when they have access to clear technical information with real photos and vehicle condition details.

+* **Hypothesis:**
+Displaying the detailed technical report next to the vehicle listing will increase purchase intention by at least 15%.

+* **Null hypothesis:**
+Displaying the detailed technical report will not increase purchase intention by 15%.

+Integración de la Validación por Código o Enlace

+* **Question:**
+Is it true that allowing public certificate validation through a code or link increases buyer trust?

+* **Belief:**
+If buyers can independently verify the authenticity of a certificate, they will feel more confident during the buying process.

+* **Hypothesis:**
+Allowing public certificate validation through a code or link will increase the buyer contact rate by at least 10%.

+* **Null hypothesis:**
+Allowing public certificate validation through a code or link will not increase the buyer contact rate by 10%.

 #### 8.2.2.
 Domain Business Metrics

 * **Métrica Primaria (Accionable):** Tasa de Conversión de Contacto (Lead Conversion Rate).
 Esta es la métrica de éxito del experimento.